Wedding Ceremony Music: Complete Guide - Cheese Wedding Cake Shop

 Traditional Wedding Song Selections

 Traditional wedding ceremony music has evolved over centuries to include a rich repertoire of classical masterpieces that create an elegant, timeless atmosphere.
-When selecting traditional ceremony songs, you'll want to consider pieces for four distinct moments: the prelude, processional, interlude, and recessional.
+When selecting conventional ceremony songs, consider pieces for four distinct moments: the prelude, processional, interlude, and recessional.
 These timeless selections help create memorable moments for your guests.

 As guests are seated for your prelude, you might choose serene pieces like Bach's "Air on the G String" or Debussy's "Clair de Lune."
 These classical wedding favourites set a sophisticated tone before the ceremony begins.
-The piece "Air on the G String" is particularly effective as it creates a serene atmosphere for arriving guests.
+The piece "Air on the G String" is particularly effective, creating a serene atmosphere for arriving guests.

 The processional often features Wagner's majestic "Bridal Chorus" or Pachelbel's beloved "Canon in D," both of which provide a stately accompaniment for your walk down the aisle.